 \subsubsection{Solana}

 Solana \cite{solana_whitepaper} is a high-performance blockchain designed for scalability and low latency.
 It uses a novel consensus mechanism called Proof of History (PoH) combined with Tower Byzantine Fault Tolerance (BFT) to achieve fast transaction finality and high throughput \cite{solana_consensus}.
-Interoperability in Solana is facilitated by the Wormhole Bridge, a decentralized cross-chain messaging protocol.
-Wormhole enables seamless transfer of assets and information between Solana and other blockchains.
-The bridge uses a network of validators to verify cross-chain messages and secure asset transfers without central authority.
-This interoperability enabler allows Solana-based decentralized applications to interact with assets and services on other blockchains, broadening its ecosystem.
+Interoperability in Solana is facilitated by the Wormhole Bridge, a decentralised cross-chain messaging protocol.
+Wormholes enable seamless transfer of assets and information between Solana and other blockchains.
+The bridge uses a network of validators to verify cross-chain messages and secure asset transfers without the need for a central authority.
+This interoperability enabler allows Solana-based decentralised applications to interact with assets and services on other blockchains, broadening its ecosystem.